Alediguida/GAT-AE-surrogate/README.md

 This repository contains a **sandbox implementation** of a Graph Neural Network (GNN) surrogate model designed for aerodynamic field prediction.

-The code presented here acts as a simplified 2D pipeline demonstrating the core architecture and methodologies developed during my Master\'s Thesis, which originally targeted highly complex 3D aerodynamic simulations on high-speed trains.
+The code presented here acts as a simplified 2D pipeline demonstrating the core architecture and methodologies developed during my Master's Thesis, which originally targeted highly complex 3D aerodynamic simulations on high-speed trains.

 ## 🚀 Core Methodology (The 2-Stage Pipeline)